 With the global pandemic slashing traffic volumes, Europe’s roads saw a corresponding drop in serious crashes.
 There was a 17% fall in road fatalities in Europe in 2020, according to recent data from the European Commission (EC).
+This is in marked contrast to the US, where road deaths have not dropped during the pandemic.

 The data shows that there were 18,800 road deaths across the EU in 2020.
 Romania remained the most dangerous country in the EU to travel by road, with 85 deaths/million of population.
 However, this was an improvement of 12% compared with the data for 2019.
 In contrast, Sweden’s roads are the safest in Europe with just 18 deaths/million of population in 2020.
 The average rate of deaths for the EU in 2020 was 42/million of population.